yld/siit/frontend/README.md

 ## Pointers

 We are interested in seeing code that is clean, extensible and robust.
-The goal is to showcase your skillset so while we appreciate minimalism we also need to see what you can do.
+The goal is to showcase your skillset: while we appreciate minimalism we also need to see what you can do.

 We don't expect you to be a top-notch designer, but we want to see how you would handle some styling of this app.
 Do not hesitate to take inspiration from Siit or anywhere else!